 This is such a delicious meal that I know you’ll want to make it often!
 The sauce is luxuriously rich, thick and sensational tasting.
-And, the homemade sauce is very easy to make.
+This homemade sauce is very easy to make.
 So, dinner on the table in about 30 minutes…Oh yeah!
-Each serving has only 193 calories, 7 grams of fat and just 3 Weight Watchers FreeStyle SmartPoints!
+Each serving has only 193 calories, 7 grams of fat and just 3 Weight Watchers Freestyle SmartPoints!

 Prep Time: 15 minutes

 Cook Time: 15 minutes

 2 reduced-fat chicken sausages, cut into small, bite size pieces, see shopping tips

 1 (14.5-15 oz) can crushed tomatoes (~2 cups)

 ½ teaspoon dried Italian seasonings

 ⅛ teaspoon red pepper flakes